btdeering/project-3/README.md

 - style.css in the Covid_data folder is the main css file.
 - index.html file is the main file to run.

-stps to run the HTML web application:
+Stps to run the HTML web application:

 - Go to your terminal and find the folder where the index.html file is
 - type: python -m http.server (to run local server)